 - Cell Service: Telkomsel has good 4G reception in Labuan Bajo, Komodo, and even some of the intermediate islands.
 We used this for a hotspot at times when we didn’t have good WiFi.

-The best time to visit Komodo really depends on what you’re looking for.
+The best time to visit Komodo Indonesia really depends on what you’re looking for.

 You can see the dragons all year round.
+Prime diving season is March to October.
 High season for Komodo National Park is July to August, when the weather is cooler and more comfortable, but the park is also more crowded with tourists.

-The scenery and dragons are spectacular any month of the year, so regardless of when you go, you’re sure to have a very memorable trip.
+The scenery and dragons are honestly spectacular in any month of the year, so regardless of when you go, you’re sure to have a very memorable trip.
 Happy travels!

 Best Komodo Island Tour / Day Trip

-If you’re looking for a vetted tour company for visiting Komodo Island in Indonesia, here’s a top rated Komodo National Park day trip with Klook starting at 600k IDR ($42 USD) from Labuan Bajo.
+If you’re looking for a vetted tour company for visiting Komodo Island Indonesia, here’s a top rated Komodo National Park day trip with Klook starting from Labuan Bajo.

 We’ve used Klook for lots of tours and activities around the world, and they’re great!
 Highly recommended.